skzhou3/MyGenome/README.md

 ***NOTE:** HTML files from the FastQC before and after trimming can be found under the `FastQC` directory.*
 ## Assembly
-Prepare for genome assembly by transferring files from virtual machine to MCC.
-1. Log into MCC.
+*Previous tasks were completed in the virtual machine.
+The following assmebly will be completed on MCC.*
-2. Use scp to transfer trimmed sequence reads from virtual machine to MCC machine.
+1. Use scp to transfer trimmed sequence reads from virtual machine to MCC machine.
 Determine optimal k-mer value for genome assembly with Velvet.
-3. Use [Velvet Advisor](https://dna.med.monash.edu.au/~torsten/velvet_advisor/) to get an initial k-mer value suggestion.
+2. Use [Velvet Advisor](https://dna.med.monash.edu.au/~torsten/velvet_advisor/) to get an initial k-mer value suggestion.
-4. Run VelvetOptimiser by steps of 10 to find an approximate optimal k-mer value. ***NOTE:** We use a batch script to run this command.
+3. Run VelvetOptimiser by steps of 10 to find an approximate optimal k-mer value. ***NOTE:** We use a batch script to run this command.
 This batch file can be found under `SLURM_SCRITPS`.*
 ```
 sbatch velvetoptimiser_noclean.sh Pd8825 61 131 10
 ```